-Family First has just released a report on the costs of the breakdown of the family unit.
+Family First and Rochester divorce lawyers have just released a report on the costs of the breakdown of the family unit.
 I might not have given it a second glance save that it is written by Dr Patrick Nolan, the more qualified sibling of our Dear Leader.

 The thrust of the document, as you might expect, is that costs of having fewer intact marriages are very high.
 The report points to a bunch of private and social costs, such as increased risks of poverty, mental illness and infant mortality, and tries to put a dollar value on them.
 It ends up suggesting that the fiscal cost of the reduction in the number of marriages is about $1 billion per year.